Access to Medical Records

 We take complaints very seriously.
 If you would like to make a complaint regarding the surgery or the services we offer, please contact the Practice Manager by telephoning the surgery on 01829 260218 or, if you prefer, in writing.
 Every effort will be made to answer your concerns as soon as possible.

 We welcome patient feedback and are very grateful for your comments, whether they are of criticism, gratitude or suggestion.
-Please feel free to contact us via email at [email protected], post, or fax (01829 260411) with your comments and suggestions.
+Please feel free to contact us via email at [email protected] or post with your comments and suggestions.

 Electronic Health Records